spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/database-schema-definition.md

 {% info_block warningBox "Warning" %}

-Functionality is available only with [Spryker Core](/docs/scos/dev/feature-integration-guides/202304.0/spryker-core-feature-integration.html) `202304.0` or higher.
+Functionality is available only with Spryker Core feature `202304.0` or higher.

 {% endinfo_block %}